 Don’t Force Feed

-As they grown, children’s appetites fluctuate.
+As they grow, children’s appetites fluctuate.
 So, when they’re full, don't push them to clean their plate.
-Also, don’t force them to stay at the dinner table until they’ve finished those veggies.
+Also, don’t force children to stay at the dinner table until they’ve finished those veggies.
 Though this might appear to help your kids get the nutrition they need, these behaviors can actually lead to kids disliking those foods and having negative associations with mealtime.

 Plan Regular Family Activities

 Forceful tactics also apply to strict rules about exercise: Children may end up exercising less.
-Instead, encourage children to take up an after-school sport.
-Or, make it a family affair: Take your kids to the park to walk, jog, inline skate or play catch.
+Instead, encourage children to take up an after-school sport (when available).
+Or, make it a family affair: Take your kids to the park to walk when appropriate, jog, inline skate or play catch.
 Make walking the dog a fun game by counting how many times the dog stops or how many rabbits or squirrels the dog sees.

-Research shows us that parents can positively affect children's development and behaviors, especially in the early years when the influence is the greatest.
+Research suggests that parents can positively affect children's development and behaviors, especially in the early years.
 So, engage with your children and be the person you hope they will become!